 We work with parents to ensure that children with additional medical needs have the appropriate care and the least disruption to their learning.

 We operate a highly positive system of behaviour management.
 We aim to teach children about behaviour choices.

 We send home postcards and give achievement certificates to children in assemblies.

-We reward excellent attendance with certificates, prizes and trips.
+We reward excellent attendance with certificates and prizes.

-Pupils on the SEND register have an termly target review meetings and pupil voice is obtained weekly ensuring their views are heard.
+Pupils on the SEND register have a termly target review meetings and pupil voice is obtained weekly ensuring their views are heard.

 Unfortunately not the ones with chocolate chips.